Itayb3/Useful-Scripts/README.md

 Copy Every Security Group from one user to another, can save a ton of time in many cases where your org uses a "Role-Based Access Control" i had fun using it while watching my peers copy groups one by one.

+Create Schedule Task (on every computer in a chosen OU) - Script that create a schedule task that runs a script on every computer in a chosen OU, the task runs on daily basis. please change the parameters i highlighted in the script to fit your needs :)